Steve Susskind

-Steven Robert Susskind (October 3, 1942 – January 21, 2005) was an American actor who appeared in numerous small parts in sitcoms, such as Seinfeld, Frasier, Married... with Children, Scrubs, and NewsRadio.
+Steven Robert Susskind (October 3, 1942 – January 21, 2005) was an American actor and singer who appeared in numerous small parts in sitcoms, such as Friends, Seinfeld, Frasier, Married... with Children, Scrubs, and NewsRadio.

 Career

 Susskind also performed as an actor and a voice actor in several films, such as Friday the 13th Part III, Star Trek V: The Final Frontier, Monsters, Inc., The Emperor's New Groove and Osmosis Jones; and the video games Terminator 3: Rise of the Machines and Dead to Rights.
 He was Father Karambetsos in Friends.

 He also sang with The Roommates, who had hit records with "Please Love Me Forever" (with Cathy Jean) and "The Glory of Love" in 1961.

 Death

 Susskind died on January 21, 2005, in an automobile accident in Sunland, California.
 His body was cremated.
 He was 62 years old.